Rawalpindi–Islamabad Metrobus

-The Rawalpindi-Islamabad Metrobus is a 83.6 km bus rapid transit system operating in the Islamabad–Rawalpindi metropolitan area of Pakistan.
-It consists of four routes, namely the Red, Orange, Blue, and Green Lines.
-The Red and Orange Lines have dedicated lanes with proper stations built along them, while the Blue and Green Lines currently run along the Islamabad Expressway and Srinagar Highway respectively, with regular traffic.
+The Rawalpindi–Islamabad Metrobus is an 83.6 km bus rapid transit system operating in the Islamabad–Rawalpindi metropolitan area of Pakistan.
+It consists of four routes: the Red, Orange, Blue and Green Lines.
+The Red and Orange Lines have dedicated lanes with purpose-built stations built along them, while the Blue and Green Lines run alongside regular traffic on the Islamabad Expressway and Srinagar Highway respectively.

-The Metrobus network's Red Line was the first to be opened, on 4 June 2015, and stretches 22.5 kilometers between Pak Secretariat, in Islamabad, and Saddar in Rawalpindi.
-The second route, the Orange Line, stretches 25.6 kilometers between the Peshawar Morr Interchange and the Islamabad International Airport, and was inaugurated on 18 April 2022.
-On 7 July 2022, the Green Line and Blue Lines were added to this Metrobus network.
+The Red Line was the first to be opened, on 4 June 2015, and stretches 22.5 kilometres between Pak Secretariat in Islamabad and Saddar in Rawalpindi.
+The second route, the Orange Line, stretches 25.6 kilometres between the Peshawar Morr Interchange and Islamabad International Airport, and was inaugurated on 18 April 2022.
+The Green and Blue lines were added to the network on 7 July 2022.

-The system uses e-ticketing and an Intelligent Transportation System, where the Red Line is managed by the Punjab Mass Transit Authority (PMTA) while the rest are being managed by the Capital Development Authority (CDA).
+The system uses e-ticketing and is managed through an Intelligent Transportation System (ITS).
+The Red Line is managed by the Punjab Mass Transit Authority (PMTA), while the other lines are managed by the Capital Development Authority (CDA).

-On 25 November 2023, CDA announced that it would be importing 160 buses from China, to operate on routes defined by CDA and operated by NRTC.
-One batch was set to arrive on January while the other to arrive in February/March.
-On 7 January the first batch of 30 buses arrived in Islamabad.
-On 1 April a batch of 30 buses was from China to be received from Karachi and reach Islamabad in three weeks.
-On 22 May a batch had arrived in Karachi.
-On 4 June 2024 a batch of 30 buses was received in Islamabad.
+On 25 November 2023, the CDA announced that it would import 160 buses from China to operate on routes defined by the CDA and operated by the NRTC.
+On 7 January 2024 the first batch of 30 buses arrived in Islamabad.
+On 1 April, a batch of 30 buses from China was scheduled to be received at Karachi and from there reach Islamabad within three weeks.
+On 22 May, a batch arrived in Karachi.
+On 4 June, a batch of 30 buses was received in Islamabad.

 History

-Public transport in Islamabad and Rawalpindi was never a viable option for commute.
-Local transport routes existed, but many parts of the city weren't connected to the center of Rawalpindi–Islamabad Metropolitan areas.
-Therefore, after the completion of the Lahore Metrobus, plans for a similar project in the Rawalpindi–Islamabad Metropolitan area were made.
+Before the Metrobus project, public transport in Islamabad and Rawalpindi was rarely a viable option for commuting as many parts of the city were not connected to the center of the Rawalpindi–Islamabad metropolitan area.
+Therefore, after the completion of the Lahore Metrobus, plans for a similar project in the Rawalpindi–Islamabad metropolitan area were made.